MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-subtotal-objects/manage-subtotal-objects.md

   :information_source: **Info**

-  Tokens are a semi-structured representation of a MicroStrategy expression text that includes object references.
+  Tokens are a semi-structured representation of a expression text that includes object references.
 When the subtotal’s expression is represented as tokens, the text is broken down into pieces, or tokens, with information about what these pieces represent in the metadata.

   :::